Veronica salicifolia: Ecology

 Veronica salicifolia attracts a wide range of unspecialized and promiscuous insects.
 Beetles and flies, especially syrphids, collect mainly pollen, whereas bees visited the flowers for both pollen and nectar, and tachinid flies and Lepidoptera primarily collect nectar.
 Especially at low altitudes, small native solitary bees and flies are common visitors.
 More specific survey was made by Mark & Steve (2013), native butterflies of New Zealand have been feeding on nectar of Veronica spp.
 The New Zealand endemic moth Scoparia rotuella is known to pollinate this species.
 As shown in the laboratory test, its flowers significantly increased the fitness of female butterflies.
 The Australasian green shield bugs often sit their egg shells on a wide variety of native and naturalised trees and shrubs including Koromiko.
 Adults and juveniles of Australasian green shield bugs feed by inserting a stylet into the plant and then suck plant sap and berries.
 As for diseases, leaf spot and downy mildew may occur in poor condition.

 Taxonomy

-Veronica salicifolia is thought to be one of the first New Zealand hebe species to be described by the English during Captain Cook's second voyage in 1773, by botanist Georg Forster and his father Johann.
+Veronica salicifolia is thought to be one of the first New Zealand hebe species to be described by the English during Captain Cook's second voyage in 1773, by botanist Georg Forster and his father Johann Reinhold Forster.
 Hebes found up North in the Waitākere Ranges were once mistaken for it due to their similar white and violet flowers, these are now distinguished as separate locally endemic Hebe.